Brightlemon's Leon Tong and Inspiral Design's Mukhtar Sanders reveal how to design for an Arabic audience.

 Don’t use the same images for both the Arabic and English version You'll need to individually select images for Arabic and English versions of your site.
 Simply horizontally flipping your images between versions will usually lead to some odd looking results.

 In terms of process, what works really well in building an Arabic website is to ensure that the first major deliverable is a clickable HTML prototype.

 This ensures any changes can be done quickly and cheaply but all stakeholders can still see exactly what the final site will look like - a major advantage over wireframes.
 Additionally, if the HTML/CSS is of high quality it can be used for Alpha, Beta and Production.

-The prototyping tool we've been using to redesign the University of Dammam website (which launches in a few weeks) is called PatternLab.
+The prototyping tool we used to redesign the University of Dammam website is called PatternLab.
 This is based around the useful concept of creating pages via atoms, molecules, organisms and templates.